Business casual sounds like a breeze. After all, with this dress code, you won't have to worry about what to wear to work, right? Not quite.

 When in doubt, it's better to err on the side of dressing too formally, rather than too casually.
 But where's the line?
 Get advice on appropriate business casual attire for men and women, along with tips on what to wear—and what not to wear—in the office and during job interviews.

 Business Casual Attire Basics

-Women should wear a combination of a skirt or dress slacks, blouse, sweater, twinset, jacket (optional), and hosiery (optional) with closed toe shoes.
+Appropriate business casual outfits for women include a skirt or dress slacks, blouse, sweater, twinset, jacket (optional), and hosiery (optional) with closed-toe shoes.
 Sandals or peep-toe shoes may be permissible in some offices but save flip-flops for the weekend.

-- Khaki, corduroy, twill, or cotton pants or skirts (make sure skirts are not too short)
+- Khaki, corduroy, twill, or cotton pants or conservative-length skirts

 - Sweaters, twinsets, cardigans, polo/knit shirts

 Keep in mind that solid colors are generally preferable to busy or bold patterns.